hemavakade/datascience-cc-1/README.md

 # Data Analysis

 This challenge will test your ability to examine data sets and compute some basic properties that we find generally useful.
-The file [here](https://s3.amazonaws.com/14d-retention/insights/ds_cc.json) (we will need to put this somewhere else) contains a list of businesses which are fairly representative of data we get from our external data providers.
+The file [here](data.json.zip) contains a list of businesses which are fairly representative of data we get from our external data providers.
 Each business has the following fields:

 - **name**: The name of the business